Apple Pay terms and conditions

 Terms and conditions for using your Barclays cards with Apple Pay

 These terms and conditions are here to help you understand how you can use your Barclays cards with Apple Pay.
-These are additional to the terms and conditions for your main agreement for the card you’re linking to use with Apple Pay, and may be with Barclays Bank UK PLC or Barclays International, depending on who your banking relationship is with.
+These are additional to the terms and conditions for your main agreement for the card you’re linking to use with Apple Pay, and may be with Barclays Bank UK PLC or Barclays Bank PLC, depending on who your banking relationship is with.

 How does it work?

 Simply choose which Barclays credit or debit card you want to link to Apple Pay, then turn on Apple Pay, enter your passcode (or use Touch ID or Face ID), and use your device as if it was a contactless card wherever you see the Contactless or Apple Pay sign.
 That’s it.
 The card you linked will be debited and will show up in your transaction history, just like any other transaction.

 Things to know

 - Some contactless terminals may let you make payments above the contactless limit

 - If we replace your debit card, we’ll link your new card to Apple Pay automatically

 - You can view recent transactions within Apple Pay – but you can also turn this feature off

 - When you link a card, please note that using Apple Pay will be like using another card on that account with a different card number (the long number across the front).
 That’s worth remembering when asking a merchant for a refund for something you’ve bought using Apple Pay, or when ‘touching out’ on the TfL network

 - If you don’t want to use Apple Pay anymore, just delete your linked card in Apple Pay